mateodurante/CTFd-Docker-Challenges/README.md

 ### Environment Variables

-RECAPTCHA_SITE_KEY - * Recaptcha Site Key for the challenge submission form RECAPTCHA_SECRET_KEY - * Recaptcha Secret Key for the challenge submission form DOCKER_RESET_SECONDS - Number of seconds to wait before resetting a docker container (default: 300, must be same or less than the cron job above)
+- DOCKER_RESET_SECONDS - Number of seconds to wait before enable resetting a docker container to users (default: 300, must be same or less than the cron job above)
-DOCKER_STALE_SECONDS - Number of seconds to wait before nuking a docker container automatically (default: 7200)
+- DOCKER_STALE_SECONDS - Number of seconds to wait before nuking a docker container automatically (default: 7200)

+If you want to use Recaptcha for the challenge submission form, you will need to set the following environment variables:
+- RECAPTCHA_SITE_KEY - Recaptcha Site Key for the challenge submission form
-* Required for Recaptcha to work, but not required for the plugin to function.
+- RECAPTCHA_SECRET_KEY - * Recaptcha Secret Key for the challenge submission form

 ### Update: 20210206
 Works with 3.2.1